Joy

 My circle of friends has grown smaller since the beginning of COVID.
 I don’t go out as much.
 I’m not as social as I have been in the past.
 Somehow, this feels OK.
 I have more time to listen to silence and to listen to my inner voice.
 The net of friendship is deeper and not as wide, which feels more nourishing in some ways.

+I’ve grown to appreciate some of the smaller, simpler and quieter aspects of life.
 I also endeavor to stay away from too much news.
 On my social media feed, I have blocked or deleted any source that brings negativity.
 One of my favorite Facebook pages is “view from my window,” which was started in the early days of COVID and went viral.
 I love seeing photos of beautiful places from all over the world.
 I get to travel from my living room!

 Joy, for me, is a whole body, moment to moment, sensory experience.
 And when I am feeling down or depressed with the weight of a world in conflict, I can bring back moments of simple joy that help bring me back to equanimity.